mrd0x/secblog/src/pages/adplus-debugging-tool-lsass-dump/index.md

 ## Issues

-One issue I ran into after using Adplus is the lsass process remaining suspended.
+One issue I ran into after running Adplus is the lsass process remained suspended.
 This causes all sorts of problems and will eventually require a system reboot.
-If anyone knows how to resume the process after Adplus executes please DM me on Twitter.
+If anyone knows how to resume the process after executing Adplus please DM me on Twitter.